-Annexation of Awadh was an important event in modern Indian history.
-It is important to know about such events for the UPSC exam.
-In today’s article, you can read about the annexation of Awadh by the East India Company for IAS exam.
+The Annexation of Awadh on 11th February 1856, was an important event in modern Indian history.
+In this article, you can read about the events leading to the annexation of Awadh by the East India Company and its aftermath for the IAS exam.

-- After the Battle of Buxar, in which the combined armies of the Nawab of Awadh (Shuja-ud-daulah), the Nawab of Bengal and the Mughal Emperor was defeated by the British, the British established themselves as the chief power throughout the region.
+- The Battle of Buxar, saw the combined armies of the Nawab of Awadh (Shuja-ud-daulah), the Nawab of Bengal and the Mughal Emperor Shah Alam II defeated by the British.
+Following the battle, the British became the paramount power in the region.

-- In 1765, the Treaty of Allahabad was signed in lieu of which the company was to receive Rs.
-50 lakh from Awadh, get possession of Allahabad district, and be allowed to trade freely in Awadh.
+- In 1765 the Treaty of Allahabad was signed.
+The treaty stated that the East India Company would receive Rs.
+50 lakh from Awadh.
 In return, both the parties were to help each other in case of war with any other power.